joede/pelican-fresh/README.md

   You can use either `SOCIAL` oder `SOCIAL3` or both.
 * the date string inserted into the article infos is now no longer hard coded.
 It supports localized date strings which uses `DATE_FORMATS` and `LOCALE`.
+* All the tables in the content container now have there own style.
+The font list for the body has changed to try *DejaVu Sans* first, and *Droid Sans* as second choice.

 And here starts the original README: